 Ages: 9–14

-Lake Mendota is the perfect place to spend a summer day and explore a freshwater ecosystem.
+Enjoy Lake Mendota, the perfect place to spend a summer day and explore a freshwater ecosystem.
 As a limnologist, you will test the water for oxygen and temperature and take samples of the lake’s murky bottom aboard Limnos, a 28-foot research boat.
 You will join our Sea Grant experts to explore the ecology of our Great Lakes.
 You will also learn about Wisconsin’s groundwater and work with water chemists in our laboratory.

 Anticipated Activities:

-- Learn about remotely operated vehicles and assemble your own for testing in the flume tank
+- Learn about remotely operated vehicles and assemble your own for testing in the flume tank.

 Physical Activity Level: High.
 Significant movement and physical activity, including walking or hiking outdoors.
-Participants will be getting in and out of a small research vessel.

-Note to participants: You’ll take water samples and board a boat from a wooden-plank pier.
+Note to participants: You will be getting in and out of a small research vessel.
+You’ll take water samples and board a boat from a wooden-plank pier.
 Please wear appropriate footwear.
 There is no formal seating on the boat.
 You’ll be standing or sitting on the gunnels for approximately 90 minutes.
-There is some outside walking and climbing of stairs required.
-Be prepared for all weather — the boat will go out in all conditions except for lightning, including heat and rain.
+There will be some outside walking and climbing of stairs required.
+Be prepared for all weather: the boat will go out in all conditions except for lightning, including heat and rain.
 Be sure to cover for sun or rain and bring a hat if you would like.

-MEAT SCIENCE
+MEAT SCIENCE — POULTRY

 Ages: 7–14